rockdaboot/wget2/docs/wget2.md

   Wget2 requests HTTP/2 via ALPN.
 If available it is preferred over HTTP/1.1.
   Up to 30 streams are used in parallel within a single connection.

+### `--http2-only`

+  Resist on using HTTP/2 and error if a server doesn't accept it.
+  This is mainly for testing.

 ### `--https-enforce=mode`

   Sets how to deal with URLs that are not explicitly HTTPS (where scheme isn't https://) (default: none)